 The signal sequence can be output in Gray code or in Binary (standard) code.

-The servo amplifier can be adjusted to the clock frequency of your SSI-evaluation with the setup software (cycle time 1.3 μ s or 10 μ s).
+The servo amplifier can be adjusted to the clock frequency of your SSI-evaluation with the setup software.

 The drivers operate off an internal supply voltage.